 The following information provides guidance on the publication of accessible PDF files for the Australian Government.
 Agencies are encouraged to review this advice to better inform themselves about the accessibility capabilities of PDF.

 It is now commonly accepted, that with the release of PDF Universal Accessibility Standard (ISO 14289) and the development of specific techniques for compliance with WCAG 2.0, a PDF document can be created as accessible.

-However for PDF to be recognised as a WCAG 2.0 compliant format, it must satisfy W3C’s ‘accessibility supported’ requirements, including support in the mobile environment where Jaws and NVDA are not available.
+However, for PDF to be recognised as a WCAG 2.0 compliant format, it must satisfy W3C’s ‘accessibility supported’ requirements, including support in the mobile environment where Jaws and NVDA are not available.

 Before publishing content in PDF, agencies should first consider the needs of their users and how they would best/likely consume the information.
-Consideration of how the information is likely to be read, either online or offline, whether interactivity is required, methods for download, or a combination; this should then inform whether the primary document format will be PDF.
+Consideration of how the information is likely to be read, either online or offline, whether interactivity is required, methods for download, or a combination; this should then inform whether the primary document format could be PDF.
 If so, agencies should:

 More information about making PDF documents more accessible is available via the links below.
-The PDF accessibility slides and associated alternative formats are from the information sessions in March 2011 and are copyrighted to Adobe Systems and reproduced here with permission.

-Last Reviewed: 2011-04-01
+Last Reviewed: 2014-11-04